HelloAOLab/bible-api/API-CHANGELOG.md

 This is the log of changes for the Free Use Bible API.
 For information on the API Generator, see [GENERATOR-CHANGELOG.md](./GENERATOR-CHANGELOG.md).

+## V1.11.1

+#### Date: 2026-04-24

+### :bug: Bug Fixes

+-   Fixed an issue where consecutive poem lines on different verses would prepend inline line breaks to the second verse instead of appending them to the first verse.
+This could cause some renderers to display verse number markers before the line break, causing a weird visual bug.
+    -   The fix moves inline `lineBreak` objects from the start of the second verse to the end of the first verse.
+    -   Example
+        -   `ENGWEBP PSA 46:2-3` is a good example of the issue:
+        -   Before:
+            ```json
+            {
+                "translation": {...},
+                "book": {...},
+                "chapter": {
+                    "number": 46,
+                    "content": [
+                        ...
+                        {
+                            "type": "verse",
+                            "number": 2,
+                            "content": [
+                                {
+                                    "text": "Therefore we won’t be afraid, though the earth changes,",
+                                    "poem": 1
+                                },
+                                {
+                                    "text": "though the mountains are shaken into the heart of the seas;",
+                                    "poem": 2
+                                }
+                            ]
+                        },
+                        {
+                            "type": "verse",
+                            "number": 3,
+                            "content": [
+                                {
+                                    "lineBreak": true
+                                },
+                                {
+                                    "text": "though its waters roar and are troubled,",
+                                    "poem": 2
+                                },
+                                {
+                                    "lineBreak": true
+                                },
+                                {
+                                    "text": "though the mountains tremble with their swelling.
+Selah.",
+                                    "poem": 2
+                                }
+                            ]
+                        },
+                        ...
+                    ]
+                }
+            }
+            ```
+        -   After:
+            ```json
+            {
+                "translation": {...},
+                "book": {...},
+                "chapter": {
+                    "number": 46,
+                    "content": [
+                        ...
+                        {
+                            "type": "verse",
+                            "number": 2,
+                            "content": [
+                                {
+                                    "text": "Therefore we won’t be afraid, though the earth changes,",
+                                    "poem": 1
+                                },
+                                {
+                                    "text": "though the mountains are shaken into the heart of the seas;",
+                                    "poem": 2
+                                },
+                                {
+                                    "lineBreak": true
+                                }
+                            ]
+                        },
+                        {
+                            "type": "verse",
+                            "number": 3,
+                            "content": [
+                                {
+                                    "text": "though its waters roar and are troubled,",
+                                    "poem": 2
+                                },
+                                {
+                                    "lineBreak": true
+                                },
+                                {
+                                    "text": "though the mountains tremble with their swelling.
+Selah.",
+                                    "poem": 2
+                                }
+                            ]
+                        },
+                        ...
+                    ]
+                }
+            }
+            ```

 ## V1.11.0

 #### Date: 2026-03-24